-Truly sustainable brands should reject excessive packaging- both aesthetically and physically.
-Aesthetically, avoid foils and flash, as they often render the packaging unrecyclable (plus at some point it’ll feel like you might be overcompensating for something).
-Anything shiny, lined, slick, or full coverage is probably too much- and probably can’t be recycled.
+Truly sustainable brands should reject excessive packaging - both aesthetically and physically.
+Aesthetically, avoid foils and flash, as they often render the packaging unrecyclable.
+Anything shiny, lined, slick, or full coverage is probably too much - and probably can’t be recycled.

 Physically, you don’t need a Russian Doll approach with layers upon layers of packaging either, and you don’t need enough void fill to fill a bathtub.
-Make sure your packaging is protective- maybe do a trial run or two when first implementing new packaging solutions, but don’t go crazy with it.
+Make sure your packaging is protective - consider a trial run when first implementing new packaging solutions.

 A very simple rule for packaging shape and size is to use the smallest, snuggest package you can that does the job.
 Think about that bag of chips you open to find just a handful of actual chips at the bottom of the bag- it’s just disappointing.
 People get frustrated by huge, empty packaging for the same reason.
 Plus, unlike in the chips example, more air actually increases the chances your product gets damaged in transit as it freely bounces around the box.
 Don’t just fill the void with a bunch of plastic air bags, either.
 They aren’t just a nuisance, they have a low quality feel that is best suited for something very basic, something for which minimal thought needs to be applied to its packaging.

 If you ship objects that are roughly the same size, a custom insert can be a striking way to both protect and present your product in a shipping package.
-Not everything needs to be in an insert- if you sell a wide variety of products you could go bankrupt trying to create a unique insert for every possible product combination.
-If you find yourself in that position, try GreenWrap or corrugated bubble as eco-friendly plastic air bag alternatives.
+However, not everything needs to be in an insert.
+If you sell a wide variety of products you could go bankrupt trying to create a unique insert for every possible product combination.
+Consider GreenWrap or corrugated bubble as eco-friendly plastic air bag alternatives.